spidermoy/Model_Checking-LTL-CTLS/README.md

 for temporal logics written in [Haskell](https://www.haskell.org/).
 This work simplifies and improves Girish Bhat, Rance Cleaveland and Orna Grumberg work.
 See [Efficient On-the-Fly Model Checking for CTL★](https://www.semanticscholar.org/paper/Eecient-On-the-fly-Model-Checking-for-Ctl-Bhat-Cleaveland/e7dbc6e9ff14c98d61af98247e79a3b2058cbfff) for more details.
-([This repository](https://github.com/spidermoy/OnTheFly_ModelChecking) contains the original implementation of the Bhat, Cleaveland and Grumberg algorithm.)
+([This repository](https://github.com/spidermoy/OnTheFly_ModelChecking) contains the original implementation of Bhat, Cleaveland and Grumberg algorithm.)

 In summary, this repository contains a model verifier for LTL temporal logic, which, does not use Büchi's Automatons or Strongly Connected Components, is only based on formal semantics.